 Can You Treat Emotional Eating?

 Emotional eating is treatable through many different methods.
 It’s not impossible to overcome emotional eating on your own.
 Still, if you need outside support, Overeaters Anonymous is an organization that offers a space to address emotional eating and eating disorders.

 If you prefer virtual support or something more anonymous, there are online community forums such as Reddit or Facebook groups where people can support each other informally.

 Seeking out a doctor’s help and advice may be the right course of action if you’re feeling out of control in your emotional eating.
 Doctors have the resources and knowledge to help you through the process and can refer you to counselors and dieticians.

 Can Exercise Help Minimizes Emotional Eating?

 Recent scientific research suggests “that exercise actually makes people feel less hungry, possibly due to better regulation of the hormones associated with hunger.”
-Simply exercising for 30 to 60 minutes a day can help balances out your hormones which may help curb some emotional eating.
+Simply exercising for 30 to 60 minutes a day can help balance out your hormones which may help curb some emotional eating.
 This exercise doesn’t have to be at a high-intensity level and could include biking, walking, running, and many other cardiovascular exercises.